Abdou Diallo: International career

 Diallo was born in France and is Senegalese by descent.
 He played for many youth teams of France, and even captained France's under-21s.

 On 17 March 2021, Diallo was called up to the Senegal national team for the first time.
 He made his debut in a 0–0 draw against Congo on 26 March.

 He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.
 Diallo was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.

 Diallo played in all four of Senegal's matches at the 2022 FIFA World Cup as the nation reached the round of 16 for the first time since its debut in 2002.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

 Style of play

 Diallo plays as a central defender.
 Mainz 05 sporting director Rouven Schröder has said that Diallo is "strong in the air and shrewd in the challenge".
 Michael Zorc, the sporting director of Borussia Dortmund, described Diallo as "a modern, strong central defender who is very intelligent.
 He can play a wider defensive role too or even be deployed in a defensive midfield role".

 Personal life

-Diallo's younger brother, Ibrahima, is also a footballer for Al-Duhail.
+Diallo's younger brother, Ibrahima, is also a footballer.